oopsmonk/documentation/node-software/0.1/goshimmer/how-to-guides/subscribe-to-events.md

 ```
 --------------------

 5\.
-Process the event data that the node returns
+Process the event data that the IOTA node returns

 --------------------
 ### Node.js